 - Certified copy of your marriage certificate (if applicable) or divorce decree (if applicable)

-- Original sworn translations of documents if they are not in English or Afrikaans
+- Certified sworn translations of documents if they are not in English or Afrikaans

 - DSAR04 form and supporting documents if you are applying for exemptions